-Excludes Credit Facility related costs.
-(3)
+Excludes debt related costs.

 Based on the weighted average shares outstanding for the respective periods.

-The tax status of distributions is calculated in accordance with income tax regulations, which may differ from amounts determined under GAAP, and reported on Form 1099-DIV each
+The tax status of distributions is calculated in accordance with income tax regulations, which may differ from amounts determined under GAAP, and reported on Form 1099-DIV each calendar year.